 Isabelle Kei Adams | Co-CEO

 Isabelle is co-CEO of Paper For Water, along with her sister Katherine.
-She is 14 years old and a 8th grade student.
+She is 20 years old and studying political science at Agnes Scott College.
 To learn more about Isabelle connect with her via LinkedIn.
-Isabelle loves to read, play the piano and ride horses.
+Isabelle loves to read, play the piano, ride horses and sings in the Decatur Presbyterian Church choir.

 Katherine Kei Adams | Co-CEO

-Trinity is director of marketing for Paper For Water.
-She is 8 years old, in 2nd grade, she was just 1 when Paper For Water started.
-She is available for speaking and teaching origami.
-Trinity's LinkedIn profile will be coming soon!
-Trinity loves lizards, jumping on the trampoline and riding horses.
+Trinity is Chief Creative Officer for Paper For Water.
+She is 14 years old in 8th grade.
+She was just 1 when Paper for Water started.
+She is available for speaking events and teaching origami.
+Trinity loves rowing, geckos, and every kind of art.

 Deborah Ann Adams | Board of Directors | (Project Coordinator)